Humanistic education: The whole person

-Self evaluation
+Self-evaluation

 Humanistic educators believe that grades are irrelevant and that only self-evaluation is meaningful.
 Grading encourages students to work for a grade and not for intrinsic satisfaction.
-Humanistic educators disagree with routine testing because they teach students rote memorization as opposed to meaningful learning.
-They also believe testing doesn't provide sufficient educational feedback to the teacher.
+Humanistic educators disagree with routine testing because they believe it teaches students rote memorization as opposed to meaningful learning.
+They also believe testing does not provide teachers with sufficient educational feedback.

 Teacher as a facilitator

 "The tutor or lecturer tends to be more supportive than critical, more understanding than judgmental, more genuine than playing a role."
 Their job is to foster an engaging environment for the students and ask inquiry-based questions that promote meaningful learning.

 Field studies on humanistic education

-David Aspy and Flora Roebuck performed a large field study, in 42 states and 7 countries, in the 1970s and 80s, funded by the National Institute of Mental Health over a 12-year period, focusing on what led to achievement, creativity, more student thinking and interactivity, less violence, and both teacher and student satisfaction.
-Their conclusions corroborated the earlier findings of Carl Rogers's that the more effective teachers were empathic, caring for or prizing their students, and were authentic or genuine in their classroom presence.
-In 2010 Jeffrey Cornelius-White and Adam Harbaugh published a large meta-analysis on Learner Centered Instruction including in their analysis of the higher quality studies on person-centered or humanistic education since 1948.
+David Aspy and Flora Roebuck performed a large field study, in 42 states and 7 countries, in the 1970s and 1980s, funded by the National Institute of Mental Health over a 12-year period, focusing on what led to achievement, creativity, more student thinking and interactivity, less violence, and both teacher and student satisfaction.
+Their conclusions corroborated earlier findings by Carl Rogers that the most effective teachers were empathic, cared for or valued their students, and were authentic and genuine in their classroom presence.
+In 2010, Jeffrey Cornelius-White and Adam Harbaugh published a large meta-analysis on learner-centred instruction, including in their analysis the higher-quality studies on person-centred or humanistic education since 1948.
 In 2013, Rogers, Lyon, and Tausch published On Becoming an Effective Teacher -- Person-centered Teaching, Psychology, Philosophy, and Dialogues with Carl R. Rogers and Harold Lyon, which contained Rogers' unpublished work on teaching and documented the research results of four highly related, independent studies which comprise a collection of data to test a person-centered theory in the field of education.